taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.transition_image`

-Transition the image to the provided image layout.
+Transitions the image to the provided image layout.
 Because Taichi tracks image layouts internally, it is *only* useful to enforce an image layout for external procedures to use.

 `function.launch_kernel`